richterleo/lm-auditing-test/README.md

 ### Plotting

-The code for generating plots from the experimental results is provided.
-Please note that while the scripts are functional, they may require some adjustments to reproduce all figures from the paper exactly.
-We are working on improving the plotting pipeline to make it more robust and user-friendly.
+The provided plotting scripts are functional but may require minor adjustments to reproduce the paper's figures exactly.

 ## Memory Optimization